-Just spent more time looking through your wonderful website and read about Dave Goldberg.
-I think the archtop guitar he is holding in the photo is a Grimshaw G6.
-In the Grappelli film he is also playing a much modified Aristone.
-Later he used an ES175 which I imagine he brought back from the USA and later still a Guild Artist Award.
-He featured in Guild’s press adverts in the 1960‘s promoting the Artist Award.
+Just spent more time looking through your wonderful Website and read about Dave Goldberg.
+The Archtop Guitar he is holding in the photo is a Grimshaw G6.
+In the Grappelli Film he is also playing a much modified Aristone.
+Later he used an Epiphone ES175 which I imagine he brought back from the USA and later still a Guild Artist Award.
+He featured in Guild’s Press Adverts in the 1960‘s promoting the Artist Award.
 Great stuff, thank you!
 Bob B

-Grimshaw – During the 50s they made many archtop, acoustic and electric models including the G3, G5, G6, and “Plectric” single cut away jazz style electric, all were archtop styles some with pickups built into the fret board (Grimshaw patented this type of pickup in USA and GB) Grimshaw called these invisible pickups, as they merged in with the end of the fingerboard, tone/volume controls were added to the scratch plate.
-The most popular model of the 1950s was the SS (short scale) Deluxe and custom models, the later having humbucker pickups, the styling on this model was a cross between a Gibson 335 and a Gretsch White Falcon, with an individual Grimshaw style of un-equal cutaways.
-These were good substitutes for the American guitars which were not imported into the UK (due to austerity measures post war).
+Grimshaw – During the 50s they made many Archtop, Acoustic & Electric Models including the G3, G5, G6, & “Plectric” single cut away Jazz style Electric, all were Archtop styles some with Pick-ups built into the Fretboard (Grimshaw patented this type of Pick-up in USA & GB) Grimshaw called these invisible Pick-ups, as they merged in with the end of the Fingerboard, Tone/Volume Controls were added to the Scratch-plate.
+The most popular Model of the 1950s was the SS (short scale) Deluxe and Custom Models, the later having humbucker Pick-ups, the styling on this Model was a cross between a Gibson 335 & a Gretsch White Falcon, with an individual Grimshaw style of un-equal Cutaways.
+These were good substitutes for the American Guitars which were not imported into the UK (due to austerity measures Post War).
 Some had a Grimshaw patented tremolo system.
-The SS models were very pretty guitars and played well, Grimshaw’s should have had more success with this model than they did.
+The SS models were very pretty Guitars and played well, Grimshaw’s should have had more success with this model than they did.

 Simon Spillett, Author, Jazz Historian and award winning Saxophonist records that Dave Goldberg died on August 21st, 1969 aged 47.

 1930‘s Abbott ‘The Aristone’ Model L-W, are very rare and highly prized Guitar.
-Grover mechanic’s, tailpiece and scratchplate.
-Solid hand carved top, Solid Honduran Mahogany flat back and sides, straight neck with good action, Brazilian Rosewood fingerboard.
-Meets (and often beats) the high standards of big name jazzers like 1930s Epiphone Emperor and a 1930s Gibson L5 guitars.
-A very comfortable neck and neck-width, not as fat as the 30s Gibsons, excellent low action, huge Acoustic tone, One can honestly say this plays and sounds better than most of them.
+Grover mechanic’s, Ttailpiece & Scratchplate.
+Solid hand carved Top, Solid Honduran Mahogany flat Back & Sides, straight Neck with good action, Brazilian Rosewood Fingerboard.
+Meets (and often beats) the high standards of big name Jazzers like 1930s Epiphone Emperor and a 1930s Gibson L5 Guitars.
+A very comfortable Neck & Neck-width, not as fat as the 30s Gibsons, excellent low action, huge Acoustic Tone, One can honestly say this plays and sounds better than most of them.

 1947 Straten – Soloist